 MaT=-dσdTRμα∆T (1)

-where dσdT is the change in surface tension with temperature, in Nm/°C; R is the droplet radius, in m; ∆T is temperature difference between the droplet center and edge, in °C; μ is dynamic viscosity, in Pa.s; and α is thermal diffusivity, in m²/sec.
+where dσdT is the change in surface tension with temperature, in Nm/°C; R is the droplet radius, in m; ∆T is temperature difference between the droplet center and edge, in °C; μ is dynamic viscosity, in Pa.sec; and α is thermal diffusivity, in m²/sec.
 The dynamic viscosity of nanofluid at different temperatures is calculated and found that there is a negligible change in the values compared to those of pure water.
 This can be due to the very low concentration of CuO nanoparticles (0.05wt%).
 Since the addition of the nanoparticles does not affect pure water properties, the temperature-dependent Marangoni number of pure water is calculated for each substrate temperature at time of 0.45 s, as shown in Figure 15b.
 The thermal Marangoni number increases with substrate temperature.
 In addition, the thermal Marangoni numbers at all substrate temperatures exceed the critical value, revealing the occurrence of surface-tension driven convection along the interface.56 It can be deduced that the formation of the distinct secondary ring depends on the Marangoni strength.
 Regarding the central region of all samples I-V in Figure 3c, those (Samples II-IV) with the thermal Marangoni numbers between 2.4×105 and 9.9×105 (Figure 15b) show the more “uniform” deposition feature in the center (inside the secondary ring) in comparison with that of sample I (25 °C, Figure 3cI) with the thermal Marangoni number equals to 0.4×105.
 For sample V (99 °C, Figure 3cV) with the thermal Marangoni number of 13.7×105, the central region is completely non-uniform due mainly to the stick-slip behavior.

 In the previous section, it was mentioned that the eddy width can be attributed to the substrate temperature.
 Here, it may be noteworthy to mention that the eddy width of the drying droplets (47 °C, 64 °C and 81 °C) at the initial depinning time (Figures 11aI, 11bI and 11cI) increases with the suppression of the Marangoni (Figure 15b).
 In addition, after the complete evaporation, the possibility of the secondary ring deposition in the regions closer to the peripheral ring is increased with increasing the thermal Marangoni number from 2.4×105 (case of 47 °C) to 9.9×105 (case of 81 °C) (see Figures 11aII, 11bII and 11cII).